 Based on their responses, customers are grouped into one of three categories:

-Customers that are unhappy with your product and are at a high risk of churning.
+0-6 – Detractors: These are customers who are dissatisfied with your product and are at a high risk of discontinuing its use.

-According to Ramin Shokrizadeh, a Senior Product Manager at Zendesk, NPS is also useful to analyse when segmented into different cohorts.
-“For web based products, I primarily focus on net promoter score (NPS) and its trend over time, broken down by customer segment and persona type”.
+As per Ramin Shokrizadeh, a Senior Product Manager at Zendesk, NPS is also beneficial when analyzed within different customer cohorts.
+He states, "For web-based products, I primarily focus on the Net Promoter Score (NPS) and its trend over time, broken down by customer segment and persona type."